 This command causes the overvoltage protection circuit to be cleared.
 After this command, the output voltage is restored to the state it was in before the protection feature occurred and the OVP trip level remains unchanged to the value presently programmed.
 Before sending this command, lower the output voltage below the trip OVP point, or raise the OVP trip level above the output setting.
+Note that the overvoltage condition caused by an external source must be removed first before proceeding this command.

 This command selects an output range to be programmed by the identifier.
-When 15V/7A range is selected, the maximum programmable voltage and current are limited to 15.45 volts and 7.21 amps.
-When 30V/4A range is selected, the maximum programmable voltage and current are limited to 30.09 volts and 4.12 amps.
-"P30V" or "HIGH" is the identifier for the 30V/4A range and "P15V" or "LOW" is for the 15V/7A range.
-At RST, the 15V/7A range is selected.
+For example, when $8V/20A^$ range is selected, the $maximum\ programmable$ voltage and current are limited to 8.24 volts and 20.60 amps.
+When $20V/10A^$ range is selected, the $maximum\ programmable$ voltage and current are limited to 20.60 volts and 10.30 amps.
+See page 82 for more details of the programming ranges of the Agilent E3634A model.
+"P20V" or "HIGH" is the identifier for the $20V/10A^$ range and "P8V" or "LOW" is for the $8V/20A^$ range.
+At RST, the $8V/20A^$ or $25V/7A^{}$ range is selected.